robfatland/serverless/azure/tutorial.md

 Note: If you are working
-in a pre-built environment such as a Docker container: It may already be installed.
+in a pre-built environment: It may already be installed.

 ## 5 Installing extensions, Python, and so forth